intel-iot-devkit/iotkit-comm-c/tutorials/cloud.md

-To publish data to the cloud and later subscribe to it, you will need to:
+Publishing and subscribing to data from the cloud requires that you:

 1) Create a cloud account <BR>
-2) Add device in your cloud account <BR>
+2) Publish data <BR>
-3) Activate your device in the cloud <BR>
+3) View the published data <BR>
-4) Publish data from your device <BR>
+4) Subscribe to the data <BR>
-5) Subscribe to data <BR>
+5) Troubleshoot (if necessary) <BR>

 <B> Create a cloud account </B>

 Go to Intel's enableiot cloud site [https://dashboard.us.enableiot.com] and follow instructions to create an account.
-Once an account is created, an activation key will be available in the account details section which we will be using shortly.
+Once an account is created, an activation key will be available in the account details section.
+Record this activation key; note that it will *expire* in less than *one hour*.
+If your activation key has expired, you can always create a new one by clicking on the adjacent 'refresh' button.

-<B> Add device in your cloud account </B>

-Adding a device involves:

-a) Getting your device's ID <BR>
-b) Use the ID to register your device with the cloud

-<B> Get your device's ID </B>

-You can get the device id by running the following command in device terminal:

-$ iotkit-admin device-id <BR>

-<B> Use the ID to register your device with the cloud </B>

-When you log in to your account, the first page you see is the dashboard.
-Click on 'Devices' menu option; then, click on the 'Add New Device' button.
-Enter appropriate details about your device; if you do not have a gateway id or don't know what that means, just enter the device ID in this field.
-Once the device is added click on 'Account' menu option and note the 'Activation Code'.
-Proceed to the next
-step: Activate your device in the cloud .

-<B> Activate your device in the cloud </B>

-Before you connect your device, you should first test if it can reach the cloud:

-$ iotkit-admin test <BR>

-If there are no errors, do the following:

-$ iotkit-admin activate [your-activation-key] <BR>

-If there are no errors, your device is activated and ready to publish data.

-<B> Publish data from your device </B>
+<B> Publish data </B>

-This section assumes that you know how to write a server application using iotkit-comm.
-If not, please go through the server tutorial first.

-Create a service specification for the cloud (temperatureServiceIoTKit.json):
+Create a service specification for your sensor (garage-sensor-spec.json):

     {
         "name" : "temperature.v1.0/garage_sensor",
         "type" : {
-            "name": "iotkit-agent"
+            "name": "enableiot"
         },
-        "port" : 1884,
-        "type_params": {"mustsecure": false}
+        "port": 34562,
+        "type_params": {"deviceid":"EdisonInGarage", "activationCode":"<<YOUR DEVICE ACTIVATION CODE>>"}
     }

 Write the code to publish data: